-The Master of Athletic Training (M.A.T.) program at ACU provides comprehensive coursework, diverse clinical experiences and hands-on laboratory classes for those seeking further knowledge in the field of athletic training.
+The Master of Athletic Training (M.A.T.) program at ACU provides entry-level comprehensive coursework, diverse clinical experiences and hands-on laboratory classes for those seeking knowledge in the field of athletic training.

 Upon graduation, you will be able to apply your athletic training skills and knowledge in areas such as evidence-based practice, prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, and therapeutic interventions.

 View a complete list of program goals and outcomes here.